alisohrabit/ACF4Elementor/README.md

-# Elementor Hello World Sample Plugin
+# Elementor ACF Widget Plugin

-This is a sample plugin to demonstrate how you can write extentions (plugins) to add custom functionality to [Elementor](https://github.com/pojome/elementor/)
+This is a sample plugin to demonstrate how you can write am extentions  to show a group of advanced custom fields in [Elementor]

 Plugin Structure:
 ```